Caroline Garcia: 2022: WTA Finals champion, US Open semifinal, return to world No. 4

 At the French Open, she reached the final as a wildcard pair with compatriot Kristina Mladenovic.

-She won her second French Open defeating Jessica Pegula and Coco Gauff in the final.
+She won her second French Open in doubles, defeating Jessica Pegula and Coco Gauff in the final.

 She secured her eighth career singles title in the lead up to Wimbledon at the Bad Homburg Open in the two longest matches of the tournament, over Alizé Cornet in the semifinals (2:45) and Bianca Andreescu in the final (2:42).

 At Wimbledon, she reached the fourth round only for a second time at this major.

-At the Poland Open, Garcia upset the world No. 1, Iga Swiatek, in the quarterfinals for her first win against a world No. 1 in ten attempts, ending Swiatek's 18 match win streak on clay in the process.
+At the Poland Open, Garcia upset the world No. 1, Iga Świątek, in the quarterfinals for her first win against a world No. 1 in ten attempts, ending Swiatek's 18 match win streak on clay in the process.
 She went on to win the tournament, defeating Ana Bogdan, in straight sets in the final, for her ninth title and second in two months.

 At the Cincinnati Open, she reached the quarterfinals of a WTA 1000 for the first time in four years, since the Canadian Open in 2018, as a qualifier, defeating world No. 3 Maria Sakkari, her second top-3 win of 2022 and Elise Mertens.
 Next she defeated world No. 8 and seventh seed Jessica Pegula to reach her first WTA 1000 semifinal since Madrid in 2018, becoming the first qualifier to advance to the semifinals at this tournament since Akgul Amanmuradova in 2007.
 With her win over sixth seed Aryna Sabalenka she became the first qualifier to ever advance to a WTA 1000 final since the tier was created in 2009.
 She won her tenth title defeating Petra Kvitová in straight sets.
 As a result, she moved back into the top 20, at world No. 17.